Title: OB/GYN Clinical Nurse Specialist/IBCLC

 Sara Ann Young, Retired OB/GYN Clinical Nurse Specialist at Hartford Hospital, has been recognized by Marquis Who’s Who Top Nurses for dedication, achievements, and leadership in clinical nursing.

 Inspired to join the medical field after watching her mother excel as a nurse, Ms. Young was intrigued by the different components and challenges of the clinical nurse specialist role.
 Ms. Young commenced her career as a staff nurse at Camden Clark Memorial Hospital in Parkersburg, West Virginia in 1970, and from 1972 to 1974, she served the hospital as a head nurse of labor and delivery.
-She went on to serve the George Washington University Medical Center in Washington, D.C. as a staff nurse from 1974 to 1978 before dedicating the tail end of her career to Hartford Hospital in Connecticut as an obstetrics-gynecology clinical nurse specialist.
-She was there from 1978 to 2011.
+She went on to serve the George Washington University Hospital in Washington, D.C. as a staff nurse from 1974 to 1978 before dedicating the tail end of her career to Hartford Hospital in Connecticut as an obstetrics-gynecology clinical nurse specialist from 1978 to 2011.
 Following a distinguished nursing career of more than 40 years, Ms. Young retired from her profession in 2011.

-Ms. Young received a Bachelor of Science in Nursing from West Virginia University in 1970 and then a Master’s in nursing from the Catholic University of America in 1977.
-To add to her expertise, she became a certified bereavement counselor and is an international board-certified lactation consultant.
-Specializing in lactation, Ms. Young was a key member in coordinating the efforts of the department of women’s health at Hartford Hospital in becoming designated as the first baby-friendly hospital in the state of Connecticut in 2000.
-She calls this accomplishment the highlight of her career.
-She was honored to travel the state and deliver formal presentations on the process of the hospital accomplishing this milestone.
+Ms. Young received a BSN from West Virginia University in 1970 and a MS in nursing from the Catholic University of America in 1977.
+To add to her expertise, she became a certified bereavement counselor and was an international board-certified lactation consultant.
+Specializing as a lactation specialist, Ms. Young was a key member in coordinating the efforts of the department of women’s health at Hartford Hospital in becoming designated as the first baby-friendly hospital in the state of Connecticut in 2000.
+She calls this accomplishment the highlight of her career, and was honored to travel the state and deliver formal presentations on the process of the hospital accomplishing this milestone.

 For more information, please visit: